 - 1.Age of onset <16yr. - 2.Arthritis (swelling or effusion, or the presence of 2 or more of the following signs, limitation of range, of motion, tenderness or pain on motion, increased heat in >1 joints. - 3.
-Duration of disease >6wk. - 4.Onset type defined by type of articular involvement in the 1st 6mo after onset: - Polyarthritis >5 inflamed joints. - Oligoarthritis (Pauciarthritis) 4 or< inflamed joints. - Systemic disease arthritis with a characteristic high spiking intermittent fever.
+Duration of disease >6wk. - 4.Onset type defined by type of articular involvement in the 1st 6mo after onset: - Polyarthritis >5 inflamed joints. - Oligoarthritis (Pauciarthritis) 4 or < inflamed joints. - Systemic disease arthritis with a characteristic high spiking intermittent fever, affections of visceral organs. - 5.
+Exclusion of other forms of JIA.